Willy-Kimura/HotkeyListener/README.md

 ### Listening to Hotkeys

-Now to listen to key presses, use the `HotkeyPressed` event:
+To listen to key presses, use the `HotkeyPressed` event:

 ```c#
 // Define our hotkeys.